validerror/Pal/README.md

 * Can run on API 31 and above

 # Notice
-* this more like a learning note, and I do wish free to use But I used the font from
+* this more like a learning note, and I do wish free to use But I used the digital font from
 ```
 Sizenko Alexander
 Style-7